 What is an umbilical hernia?

 An umbilical hernia is an abnormal bulge, or protrusion, that can be seen or felt over the belly button (the umbilicus).
-An umbilical hernia develops when a portion of the intestine, along with fluid, bulges through the muscle of the abdominal wall.
+An umbilical hernia develops when a portion of the intestine, along with fat or fluid, bulges through the muscle of the abdominal wall (see illustration).

 Umbilical hernias in children result from an opening in the abdominal wall that is present at birth.
 The bulge in the umbilicus may be present all the time or may only be noticed when the child is crying, coughing, or straining during a bowel movement.
 It may disappear when the child is quiet.

-Umbilical hernias occur in one of every six children, and affect boys and girls equally.
+Umbilical hernias occur in 1 of every 6 children, and affect boys and girls equally.
 Umbilical hernias are more common among African-American children than Caucasian children.
 In addition, low birth weight and premature infants are more likely to have umbilical hernias.